abertell/game/README.md

 Note that the extra slot does not correspond to a key.
 It is equal to 2 on the frame of the most recent save state, and is equal to 3 on the frame of any level finish, which can be helpful for searching (Ctrl+F) when manually editing inputs in a text file.
 Note that if you overwrite the same log with many different save states/level finishes, every frame that ever had a save state/level finish will keep the extra entry, which may become confusing.

-The input log may be imported/exported at any time (including while in-game), but should always end with an empty frame `[0,0,0,0,0,0,0,0]`.
+The input log may be imported/exported at any time from the side panel (including while in-game), but should always end with an empty frame `[0,0,0,0,0,0,0,0]`.

 Known Issues/Inconveniences
 -----